Agur Jaunak

-Agur Jaunak ("Greetings, Sirs!"), is a Basque song which is sung at particular ceremonies to welcome someone recently arrived or to say goodbye to a friend, or to welcome a visitor as he/she deserves to be.
+"Agur Jaunak" ("Greetings, Sir!"), is a Basque song which is sung at particular ceremonies to welcome someone recently arrived or to say goodbye to a friend, or to welcome a visitor as he/she deserves to be.
 It consists of a form of displaying honour and welcoming those present and the guests.
 Normally it is sung a cappella in one or various voices, and it is a custom that the audience stand up to hear this song.

 Origins

 It comes from a popular Lapurdian melody for hunting and in its evolution has been adapted into other versions by multiple musicians.
 Jose Olaizola Gabarain was the author of the first and best-known version of "Agur Jaunak".
 It was presented for the first time on 1 August 1918 in the Sanctuary of Loyola for the festival of Saint Ignatius.
 It became popular at the celebration of the Congress of Basque Studies that took place in Oñati in September 1918.

 Despite all of this it is difficult to state categorically where certain popular melodies originated — as José Luis Ansorena says, "no language can brag that it has not been influenced by another; there is no songbook in the world which can boast absolute autonomy".
 Ansorena stated on the 22nd of August 1983:

 Antonio Peña y Goñi, a celebrated composer, musicologist and music and bullfighting critic and the founder of the Orfeón Donostiarra (San Sebastian concert choir), explained the origin of this song in a conference which was held in 1898 at the Madrid Press Association: